OIT-ADS-Web/scholars_search/README.md

   Then everything else falls into place.

-  **Note**: the *prefix* parameter is not self-explanatory.
+  **NOTE**: the *prefix* parameter is not self-explanatory.
 It is necessary as a UI thing to give a checkbox an id.
 So, for instance, if the prefix were "dept" the id for the checkbox might be dept\_org5000001.
-  It is also sent in  query params of the URL (e.g. ?facetIds=dept\_org5000001) which in turn is used to parse  back out to whic filter to apply to the SOLR query (.e.g + OR (department\_facet\_string:\*org5000001)).
+  It is also sent in  query params of the URL (e.g. ?facetIds=dept\_org5000001) which in turn is used to parse  back out to which filter to apply to the SOLR query (.e.g + OR (department\_facet\_string:\*org5000001)).

   It could call be called 'tag', or 'differentiator' too.
-Or even "namespace", because it is a way to group facet values that are returned - and make suitable html identifiers.
+Or even "namespace", because it is a way to group facet values that are returned.

 ### Downloader